 How Much Cannabis Can I Buy & Possess?

 Can You Grow Marijuana in New York with a Medical Marijuana Card?

 Where Can I Use My MMJ?

-It is best only to use it at your home or in a private residence.
-It remains illegal to smoke or vaporize approved products in places where tobacco smoking is prohibited.
+It is best to use it in your home or a private residence.
+Smoking or vaporizing MMJ products remains illegal in places where tobacco smoking is prohibited.
 You are not permitted to use MMJ in motor vehicles or a car park.
 It is also illegal to vaporize within 100 feet of school grounds unless you are on private property.

 Can I Take My MMJ to a Different State?